 How to Choose the Best Backup Power Supply for Your Router?

-Short Answer: A router backup power supply ensures uninterrupted internet during outages.
+Short A router backup power supply ensures uninterrupted internet during outages.
 Options include UPS devices, power banks, and solar generators.
 Key factors are battery capacity, runtime, and compatibility.
 For example, a 12V/2A UPS with 10,000mAh can power a router for 6-8 hours.
 Always prioritize safety certifications like UL listing.

 How Does a UPS Differ From a Standard Power Bank for Routers?